 1. Remove the pits from the dates.

-2. Stuff 6 dates with peanut butter and the other 6 with Nutella, then place a walnut inside each one.
+2. Stuff half the dates with peanut butter and the other 6 with Nutella, then place a walnut inside each one.

-3. Melt chocolate and dip each stuffed date and transfer to parchment paper.
+3. Melt chocolate, dip each stuffed date, and transfer to parchment paper.
 Next, sprinkle some shredded coconut over them.
-Then chill!
+Then chill in the fridge until the chocolate is set, about 25 minutes or more, or 30 minutes in the freezer.

 - They’re rich in fiber, B vitamins, copper, manganese, potassium, magnesium, iron, folate, zinc, and selenium.